-Pursuant to the waiver authority granted at Section 12(1) of the NSLA, during an unanticipated school closure, FNS waives the aforementioned requirements to serve meals through the SFSP in a congregate setting.
+Pursuant to the waiver authority granted at Section 12(1) of the NSLA, FNS waives the aforementioned requirements to serve meals through the SFSP in a congregate setting.
 Any other requirements referenced in these provisions remain in effect.
 FNS also extends the non-congregate feeding flexibility to SSO for the duration of this waiver.

-Parent and Guardian Meal Pick-Up during Unanticipated School Closures (SFSP/SSO)
+Parent and Guardian Meal Pick-Up (SFSP/SSO)

 Under the NSLA, 42 U.S.C.
-1761(f)(3) and Program regulations at 7 CFR 210.10(a), 7 CFR 220.2 (Breakfast), 7 CFR 220.8(a), 7 CFR 225.2 (Meals), and 7 CFR 225.9(d)(7) meals must be served to eligible children.
+1761(f)(3), and program regulations at 7 CFR 210.10(a), 7 CFR 220.2 (Breakfast), 7 CFR 220.8(a), 7 CFR 225.2 (Meals), and 7 CFR 225.9(d)(7), meals must be served to eligible children.

-Pursuant to the waiver authority granted at Section 12(1) of the NSLA, FNS waives the aforementioned requirement that meals may only be served directly to children.
+Pursuant to the waiver authority granted at Section 12(l) of the NSLA, FNS waives the aforementioned requirements that meals may only be served directly to children.
 Any other requirements referenced in these provisions remain in effect.
 FNS also extends the parent and guardian pick up flexibility to SSO for the duration of this waiver.

-Meal Service Times for Unanticipated School Closures (SFSP/SSO)
+Meal Service Times (SFSP/SSO)

-Under program regulations at 7 CFR 225.16(c)(1), (2), and (3) meals served in the SFSP must follow meal service time requirements.
+Under program regulations at 7 CFR 225.16(c)(1), (2), and (3), meals served in the SFSP must follow meal service time requirements.